How to prevent bullying?

 Research has identified effective relaxation therapies and stress management techniques.
 Bully/victims with clinically high levels of arousal might benefit from them.

-Promote authoritative parenting
+Promote helpful parenting practices

-seeks to enforce a kind of unthinking obedience.
+Authoritarian parenting seeks to enforce a kind of unthinking obedience.
 It also features punishments that may seem overly harsh or arbitrary.

-encourages kids to regulate their own behavior.
+By contrast, authoritative parenting encourages kids to regulate their own behavior.
 It’s about setting clear limits, explaining the reasons behind the rules, being responsive, and treating kids as independent, rational, cooperative family members.

 In one study, kids who perceived their parents as authoritative were less likely to bully their peers (Rican et al 1993).
+And a recent meta-analysis of studies published between and 2012 found that warm, communicative, involved parenting had a small-to-moderate protective effect against the development of bullying behavior (Lereya et al 2013).

-Promote family counseling.
+Encourage family counseling.

 Studies suggest that some forms of family counseling—sessions that address how to improve communication between family members—may help reform adolescents who bully.
 After 12 weeks of a program called "brief strategic family therapy” (BSFT), kids report fewer acts of bullying and less anger.
 They may even have changed their patterns of stress hormone secretion (Nickel et al 2005; Nickel et al 2006).